Canon 1100D vs Fujifilm X-A7

 |Note: Measurements and pricing do not include easily detachable parts, such as interchangeable lenses or optional viewfinders.|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The 1100D was somewhat cheaper (by 10 percent) than the X-A7 at launch, but both cameras fall into the same price category.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.